 But in other animals (such as cats), these muscles can change the direction that their ears are pointing.
 Animals that can rotate their ears are better able to detect where a noise is coming from.
 But this isn’t a problem for humans because we don’t have to worry about predators.

-These organs aren’t vestigial because they retain a purpose, but they could have been designed better.
+Semi-vestigial organs aren’t vestigial because they still retain a purpose, but they could have been designed better.

 Recurrent Laryngeal Nerve